 We are having high tea at the Grand Hotel Nuwara Eliya, and it feels like we have stepped back in time by 200 years, back to when Sri Lanka was called Ceylon and was ruled by the British.
 Only the guest`s modern clothes and smart-phones reveal that we are not in the era of the British colonists that once chopped down the jungle in these hills and built the town Nuwara Eliya, also called “Little England,” and started planting tea bushes here.

 We have brought my mom and dad for their first visit to Sri Lanka, to show them this beautiful country that we fell in love with in 2014.
+We had, however, never been to this city before and to our surprise, there are lots of things to do in Nuwara Eliya.

 The History Of Nuwara Eliya